nickhuber/PropHunt/README.md

 PropHunt plays much like a Hide and Seek.
-Players on the RED team, disguised as props, are given a 30 second set up time to hide, and afterwards players on the BLU team attempt to find and kill them in the allotted time period.
-At the end of each round the teams are swapped; the Hunters (BLU) become the Hunted (RED) and vice versa.
+One team disguises as props and are given a 30 second set up time to hide.
+Afterwards players on the other team attempt to find and kill them in the allotted time period.
+At the end of each round the teams are swapped; the Hunters become the Hunted and vice versa.
 Respawns are not permitted until the end of each round.
 Originally made for TF2.

 F.A.Q.
 Q: How do i disguise as a prop?
 A: First you need to be in the prop team.
 You need also a map with props, an when you are in front of it, press 'E'.

 Q: How do I change a team?
 A: Just press 'F2'